BACK IN TOWN

 Did you know that you can find 350 West African Gold artefacts and over one and a half million specimens of scientific importance in Cape Town?
 Find out more about Cape Town’s rich heritage and beyond, by visiting some of its treasured museums.

-Franschhoek Motor Museum with its unique collection of vehicles, motorcycles, bicycles and memorabilia.
+There are various museums in the Cape Winelands, such as: The Franschhoek Motor Museum with its unique collection of vehicles, motorcycles, bicycles and memorabilia.
 The collection exceeds 220 vehicles, ranging from an 1898 Beeston motor tricycle to a 2003 Ferrari Enzo supercar.
 Or the The Afrikaans Language Museum once home to the Association for True Afrikaners (ATA), the Afrikaans Language Museum is set in a two-storey, Georgian style house.
 Visitors can trace the shaping, the story and the personalities of the language, as well as see an authentic printing machine.

 Or stroll through the winelands towns and visit the small, individual yet inspiring art galleries.